 What is the impact and where does it occur?
 What is the organization's involvement in the impact?

-Every day, the actions taken by Petron, our employees, and our partners touch millions of lives.
+Management Approach Every day, the actions taken by Petron, our employees, and our partners touch millions of lives.
 Stakeholder engagement activities occur in virtually every aspect of Petron's operations and business transactions.
-Our Marketing Department invests in market research surveys, not only to gauge how Petron is perceived by the public, but also to get feedback before and after it launches products and initiatives that may impact consumers and the industry.
+Our Marketing Department invests in market research Petron is committed to keeping customer information private and utilize them only in accordance with the reason why it was asked for.
+This is explicitly stated in the Privacy Statement placed in our website www.petron.com and needs surveys, not only to gauge how Petron is perceived by the public, but also to get feedback before and after it launches products and initiatives that may impact consumers and the industry.